0xAX/linux-insides/Misc/how_kernel_compiled.md

 include $(kbuild-file)
 ```

 and build targets from it.
 In our case `.` contains the [Kbuild](https://github.com/torvalds/linux/blob/master/Kbuild) file that generates the `kernel/bounds.s` and the `arch/x86/kernel/asm-offsets.s`.
 After this the `prepare` target finished to work.
-The `vmlinux-dirs` also depends on the second target - `scripts` that compiles following programs: `file2alias`, `mk_elfconfig`, `modpost` and etc...
+The `vmlinux-dirs` also depends on the second target - `scripts` that compiles following programs: `file2alias`, `mk_elfconfig`, `modpost`, etc.....
 After scripts/host-programs compilation our `vmlinux-dirs` target can be executed.
 First of all let's try to understand what does `vmlinux-dirs` contain.
 For my case it contains paths of the following kernel directories:

 ```
 init usr arch/x86 kernel mm fs ipc security crypto block